About our staff

 In the framework of this project I am presently working on a monograph on the function(s) of classicising learning in the Byzantine imperial system, while on the sides pursuing a short project on Byzantium and Scotland.

-The latter fits well with the 12th A. G. Leventis Conference on ‘The Greek Revolution of 1821: Contexts, Scottish Connections, the Classical Tradition’, that I am presently organising together with our next A. G. Leventis Visiting Professor of Greek, Professor Roderick Beaton FBA.
-The conference will be held in November 2021 and be accompanied by a display in the University Library's exhibition gallery.
+The latter fits well with the 12th A. G. Leventis Conference on ‘The Greek Revolution of 1821: Contexts, Scottish Connections, the Classical Tradition’, that I have been organising together with our 12th A. G. Leventis Visiting Professor of Greek, Professor Roderick Beaton FBA.
+The conference was held 18–20 November 2021 and accompanied by an exhibition in the Main Library's gallery that is open to the public from 29 October 2021 to 29 January 2022.

 Prior to taking up the inaugural A. G. Leventis Chair at Edinburgh in 2015, I taught Byzantine studies at Central European University Budapest (2007–2015) and held the Dilts-Lyell Research Fellowship in Greek Palaeography at Lincoln College, Oxford (2005–2007).
 I hold a Master’s degree from Oxford and my PhD from Bonn, where I also spent my undergraduate years.